Denver Adoption Attorney

 If your foster child is available for adoption, you may or may not need to go through an agency to complete the process depending on the child’s age.
 In general, adopting a foster child under age five requires an agency.
 The state does not restrict which foster parents may adopt based on any protected class, including ethnicity or religion.
 You must be at least 21 years old and ready for all the responsibilities that come with adoption.
 You or your lawyer will need to fill out and file the proper adoption paperwork to initiate the process.
 You will need to attend a hearing to finalize the adoption.
 You must also pay the adoption fee, which typically ranges from $1,800 to $3,600.
 You can receive an adoption credit from the government (and some workplaces) that can more than cover the fees required.
 Hire Plog & Stein, P.C. to help you with the paperwork and processes involved in foster care adoption in Denver.

-Contact Our Experienced Adoption Attorney!
+Contact Our Experienced Denver Adoption Attorney!

 At Plog & Stein P.C., we understand that family is not defined solely by biology, but is built and maintained through love and caring.
 The ability to adopt a child and legally make them your own is a powerful process.
-Our Denver family law lawyers are dedicated to your family’s success and ensuring that your legal goals are met.
+Our Denver adoption lawyers are dedicated to your family’s success and ensuring that your legal goals are met.
 Let us help you!
-For more information about how our firm can help you with your adoption matter, visit us online to schedule an appointment.
+For more information about how our firm can help you with your adoption matter, visit us online or call us to schedule an appointment.
 We represent clients in Adams County, Arapahoe County, Littleton, Arvada, Boulder, Lakewood, Englewood, and surrounding communities.